Integrate Presto with Astra DB Serverless

 DataStax recommends SCB authentication because the SCB helps set the contact points in the Presto Cassandra connector. |

-with a Secure Connect Bundle (SCB) and application token:
+You can authenticate cql-proxy with a Secure Connect Bundle (SCB) and application token:

 ./cql-proxy \

---astra-bundle PATH/TO/SCB.ZIP \
+--astra-bundle PATH/TO/SCB.zip \

 --username token \